top of page

 ZOOM-IN ON DOBBIN

 The telltale markers for possible County Road and Plank Bridge stations have betrayed my intentions regarding the apparently frequently used BNSF freight line crossing at this point.
 While this is a touchy subject and impossible to assess without complete investigation it is my believe that a physical configuration could be developed that would benefit the freight carrier logistically in spades - rather than monetarily by payments for trackage rights - to achieve at least partial realization of the very desirable passenger service that would be afforded by this line.
-The high speed station at Dobbin would generate considerable demand for service to Conroe, with many of the suggested stations showing signs they have been used as passenger stops before.
-There are ten suggested stations between Dobbin and Conroe.
+The high speed station at Dobbin would generate considerable demand for service to Conroe, with many of the contemplated stations showing signs they have been used as passenger stops before.
+There are ten potential stations between Dobbin and Conroe by my reckoning.
 Likewise, the longer leg to Navasota and on to College Station would revive a very useful service made more so by availability of the high speed line at Dobbin.
-Navasota would benefit by being tied in to both ends, after decades with lots of tracks and trains but no passenger service.
+Navasota would benefit by being tied in to both ends, following many decades with lots of tracks and trains but no passenger service.

 HOUSTON TUNNEL CONNECTION

-The BNSF line coming in from the north (left) would be connected to the UP crosstown line by way of a tunnel under Mangum Avenue, with a station stop at the Northwest Mall.
-There is plenty of lateral play given four tracks along the incoming line for achieving a somewhat deep grade configuration to pass well under both the freight track(s) and a sluiceway located directly past them, and this would insure quiet operation as the alignment passes close by residential properties directly to the south.
-The tunnel is shown here as having three simple curves with 2500' radiuses (save the one point-of-intersection node) and the northernmost of these would bring the alignment quite close to the apartments on each side successively, in the interest of tracing a straighter path - but this would have to be optimized before any thought of realization.
-The tunnel alignment would propagate to three tracks north of the Northwest Mall station and continue with three passenger tracks to the end of the line.
+The BNSF line coming in from the north (left) would be connected to the UP crosstown line by way of a tunnel under Mangum Avenue, with a station stop at the Northwest Mall if appropriate.
+There is plenty of lateral play given four tracks along the incoming line for achieving a somewhat deep grade configuration to pass well under both the freight track(s) and a sluiceway located directly past them, and this would ensure quiet operation as the alignment passes close by residential properties directly to the south.
+The tunnel is shown here as having three simple curves with 2500' radii (save the one point-of-intersection node) and the northernmost of these would bring the alignment quite close to the apartments on each side successively, in the interest of tracing a straighter path - but this would have to be optimized before any thought of realization.
+The tunnel alignment would propagate to three tracks at the Northwest Mall station and continue with three passenger tracks to the end of the line.

 HOUSTON OVERVIEW